 Changes in currency exchange rates can significantly impact the financial condition of a company or other issuer with exposure to multiple countries.
 In addition, a decline in the value of a foreign currency relative to the U.S. dollar reduces the value of the foreign currency and investments denominated in that currency.
 The use of foreign exchange contracts to reduce foreign currency exposure will not completely eliminate the exposure to foreign currency movements.
 In addition, the use of foreign exchange contracts to reduce foreign currency exposure will not completely eliminate the exposure to foreign currency movements.
-In addition, the use of foreign exchange contracts to reduce foreign currency versus the value of a foreign currency will not completely eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreig versus the U.S. dollar.
+In addition, the use of foreign exchange contracts to reduce foreign currency exposure can eliminate some or all of the benefit of an increase in the value of a foreign currency versus the U.S. dollar.
 Suitable currency hedging transactions may not be available in all circumstances and there can be no assurance that the account will engage in such transactions at any given time or from time to time.
 The value of foreign currencies relative to the U.S. dollar fluctuates in response to, among other factors, interest rate changes, intervention (or failure to intervene) by the U.S. or foreign governments, central banks, or supranational entities such as the International Monetary Fund, the imposition of currency controls, and other political or regulatory conditions in the U.S. or abroad.
 Foreign currency values can decrease significantly both in the short term and over the long term in response to these and other conditions.